CVEScan/cvescan/README.md

 ![terra](https://user-images.githubusercontent.com/20355405/169240143-3d590a0a-bd39-4652-9556-12ccdd4563d7.png)
 ![image](https://user-images.githubusercontent.com/20355405/169540378-22deb07c-1665-4614-915c-511f24689438.png)

-# Welcome to Betterscan CE (Community Edition)!
+# Welcome to Betterscan CE (Community Edition)

 Betterscan is based on QuantifedCode.
 QuantifiedCode is a code analysis \& automation platform.
 It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.
 The application consists of several parts:

-* A frontend, realized as a React.js app
+- A frontend, realized as a React.js app
-* A backend, realized as a Flask app, that exposes a REST API consumed by the frontend
+- A backend, realized as a Flask app, that exposes a REST API consumed by the frontend
-* A background worker, realized using Celery, that performs the code analysis
+- A background worker, realized using Celery, that performs the code analysis

 Currently supports: PHP, Java, Scala, Python, PERL, Ruby, .NET Full Framework, C#, C, C++, Swift, Kotlin, Apex (Salesforce), Javascript, Typescript, GO, Solidity, DeFi Security (DeFi exploits), Infrastructure as a Code (IaC) Security and Best Practices (Docker, Kubernetes (k8s), Terraform AWS, GCP, Azure), Secret Scanning (166+ secret types), Dependency Confusion, Trojan Source, Open Source and Proprietary Checks (total ca. 6,000+ checks)

 Advantages:

-* Many tools, one report (unification)
+- Many tools, one report (unification)
-* Dismiss, and collaborate on findings.
+- Dismiss, and collaborate on findings.
 Mark false-positives
-* Enable/disable each individual check in Checkers
+- Enable/disable each individual check in Checkers
-* ca. 6,300+ checks now (Linters, Static Code Analysis/Code Scanning, YARA Ca. 4000 YARA binary matching/textual matching rules for Antidebug, Antivm, Crypto, CVE, Exploits Kits, Malware and Webshells, APTs )
+- ca. 6,300+ checks now (Linters, Static Code Analysis/Code Scanning, YARA Ca. 4000 YARA binary matching/textual matching rules for Antidebug, Antivm, Crypto, CVE, Exploits Kits, Malware and Webshells, APTs )
-* any tool outputting JSON can be added
+- any tool outputting JSON can be added
-* SBOM and Dependencies vulnerabilities
+- SBOM and Dependencies vulnerabilities
-* fast (checks only new code on recheck)
+- fast (checks only new code on recheck)
-* you can store state in Database (PostgreSQL, MySQL/MariaDB, Oracle, Microsoft SQL Server) or in you Git repo.
+- you can store state in Database (PostgreSQL, MySQL/MariaDB, Oracle, Microsoft SQL Server) or in you Git repo.
-* Outputs in CLI, HTML, SARIF, JSON.
+- Outputs in CLI, HTML, SARIF, JSON.
 This works nicely with GitHub Codescanning, GitLab Security and Compliance and Azure DevOps Server
-* Git support (HTTPS/TLS and SSH).
+- Git support (HTTPS/TLS and SSH).
 For private repositories only SSH.
-* all REST API callable (CI/CD integrateable)
+- all REST API callable (CI/CD integrateable)
-* Swiss army knife tool/SIEM for Code Scanning
+- Swiss army knife tool/SIEM for Code Scanning
-* 100% Code transparency & full control of your code
+- 100% Code transparency & full control of your code

-Cloud version and more at https://www.betterscan.io
+Cloud version and more at <https://www.betterscan.io>

 Cloud version also has many other plugins.
 Also other plugins are commercially available for licensing (GitHub, GitHub organizations, Slack)